 Admire St. Petersburg's Stunning Church of the Spilled Blood Inside and Out

 The Church of the Spilled Blood lured us in for a closer look with its colorful turrets.
 The church does have a dark history and is noted as the place where Czar Alexander II was fatally wounded in 1881.
 Once inside, my jaw simply dropped.
 The interior of this former church is covered in bright blue mosaics.
 I could have stood here snapping photos for hours.
-The Church of the Spilled Blood was by far the architectural highlight of our visit to St. Petersburg.
+The Church of the Spilled Blood was by far the architectural highlight of our 72 visa-free hours in St. Petersburg.

 People Watch in St. Petersburg Near the Admirality

-The pointy spire of the Admirality is a great spot for people watching.
+The pointy spire of the Admirality is a great spot for people watching in St. Petersburg.
 We'd been walking a fair bit and took a well-deserved sit on a park bench.
 We enjoyed watching a pair of young kids toddling after the local pigeons.

-Explore the Architectural and Artistic Delights of the Cavernous Hermitage
+Explore the Architectural and Artistic Delights of Russia's Cavernous Hermitage

 The Admirality is located just next to St. Petersburg's most famous museum: the Hermitage.
 No visit to St. Petersburg is complete without paying homage to the Hermitage which is amazing both for the art inside and the architectural marvels of the palace that houses them.
 Each room was grander than the last.

 Get Close to the Works of the Great Masters in the Hermitage General Staff Building